 \section{Introduction}

-Large language models (LLMs) based on auto-regressive (AR) architecture \cite{yang2025qwen3technicalreport,deepseekai2025deepseekv3technicalreport} have shown exceptional performance in text generation tasks and demonstrated significant potential in image and video generation, offering promising prospects for developing unified multi-modal models~\cite{liu2024luminamgpt,sun2024llamagen,xin2025luminamgpt2,emu3,chern2024anole,chameleon2025chameleon}.
-However, the inference speed of AR generation remains constrained, as each forward pass produces only one token; the whole process commonly requires generating hundreds or thousands of tokens iteratively.
-Additionally, image generation latency is more noticeable in interactive applications, as it relies on complete token processing, whereas text generation tasks support a streaming approach.
+Large language models (LLMs) based on autoregressive (AR) architecture \cite{yang2025qwen3technicalreport,deepseekai2025deepseekv3technicalreport,dong2025survey} have shown exceptional performance in text generation and demonstrated significant potential in visual generation, showing competitive performance against the diffusion models~\cite{DeDiff2020,yang2023diffusion,luo2025dice}, offering promising prospects for developing unified multi-modal models~\cite{liu2024luminamgpt,sun2024llamagen,xin2025luminamgpt2,emu3,chern2024anole,chameleon2025chameleon}.
+However, AR generation is inherently sequential, requiring hundreds or thousands of forward passes.
+This leads to higher latency in interactive image generation, which requires full token processing, unlike streaming-based text generation.

-To accelerate the decoding of AR generation models, numerous techniques have been investigated~\cite{chen2025collaborative,fu2024break,del2023skipdecode,stern2018blockwise,he2025zipar}; among them, SD has emerged as a promising and widely adopted approach~\cite{zheng2025faster,cai2024medusa,li2024eagle2,miao2024specinfer}.
-SD utilizes a compact draft model to efficiently generate multiple candidate tokens within a significantly short time frame, then the target model (the AR model to be accelerated) executes a parallel verification process for multiple token positions in a single forward pass.
+To accelerate the decoding of AR models, numerous techniques have been investigated~\cite{chen2025collaborative,fu2024break,del2023skipdecode,stern2018blockwise,he2025zipar}; among them, speculative decoding (SD) has emerged as a promising and widely adopted approach~\cite{zheng2025faster,cai2024medusa,li2024eagle2,miao2024specinfer}.
+SD utilizes a compact draft model to efficiently generate multiple candidate tokens within a significantly short time frame.
+The target model (the AR model to be accelerated) then verifies these tokens in parallel, accepting multiple tokens per forward pass.
 During verification, multiple tokens can be accepted within a single forward pass.
 Even if all candidate tokens are rejected, the target model can still obtain at least one token by sampling, with only minimal overhead from waiting for the draft model to generate candidates.

 Since language and visual tokens follow markedly different semantic distributions, naïvely applying SD to visual AR models typically yields a low acceptance rate for the draft model’s candidate tokens.
 Based on the interchangeability of visual tokens, existing work leverages clustering~\cite{so2025GSD} and relaxation~\cite{jang2024lantern} to avoid excessive rejection caused by strict verification, thereby achieving a high token acceptance ratio and speedup for the visual AR model.
 However, they still conservatively verify every proposal from the draft model, so \textit{the calling times of the target model are not explicitly reduced, limiting inference speed}.